robertogerson/luatpl/README.md

 luatpl (Lua Inline Template Specification)
 =========================================
-This project enables Lua to be used as a imperative template specification language.
+This project enables Lua to be used as an imperative template specification language.
 This is similar to how PHP, ASP, JSP, etc. are integrated to HTML.

+Every code inside a `[!` and `!]` is handled as a Lua code.
+If we want just print a value of a string we can use the notation `[!=variable!]`.

-In special, the use of Lua as base for imperative template specification and processing allowed us to use our solution to develop iDTV application based on  <a href="http://www.ginga.org.br">Ginga middleware</a>, even that live generated ones.
+In particular, the use of Lua as base for template specification and processing allowed us to use our solution to develop iDTV application based on
+<a href="http://www.ginga.org.br">Ginga middleware</a>, even that live
+generated ones.

 luatpl embeds Lua code inside any document.
-In our case, we have used it to embed Lua code inside an NCL document.
-Additionally, we have developed a script that receives a template file (with mixed some language and Lua code) and a filling file (also a Lua script) and results in a final and complete document.
+As an example, we have used it to embed Lua code inside <a href="http://www.ncl.org">NCL</a> documents.
+Moreover, we have developed a script that receives a template file and a filling file (a Lua script) and results in a final and complete document.

-Every code inside a [! and !] is treated as a Lua code.
-Also, if we want just print a value of a string we can use the notation [!=variable!].

 ### Usage
-In order to use the luatpl-imp you just need to run lua as following:
+In order to use the luatpl you just need to run lua as follows:

 	$ lua luatpl_main.lua template.ncl template.in